bratin03/DOCS-DB/Part-C/README.md

 sudo apt-get install redis-tools
 ```

->> 2. Run the following command to start the benchmarking.
+>> 2. Use the `benchmark.sh` script to run the benchmarking.
+Alternatively, you can run the following commands.

 - `GET` requests with 1000 parallel connections and 1000000 requests.